Table of Contents

 In case you want the volume to be strengthened, similar to when you’re playing in a concert, you plug in the acoustic-electric guitar.

-You shouldn’t mistake an acoustic-electric guitar with an electric one since they are not the same.
+You shouldn’t mistake an acoustic-electric guitar for an electric one since they are not the same.
 You can only play an electric guitar once you plug it into the amplifier, but you’ll be able to play an acoustic-electric instrument when it is both plugged in or unplugged.

 Additionally, an electric guitar requires a lot of different settings to be good before it is playable.
 An acoustic-electric guitar is exactly like an acoustic one, so all you have to do is properly tune it, and you are ready to go.